 - Equity price risk, both globally and in New Zealand.
 We manage this through diversification between asset classes and by imposing investment constraints at a total Fund level and within individual investment mandates. - Foreign currency risk, primarily due to changes in the New Zealand dollar versus the United States dollar.
 This is managed by establishing a target hedge ratio for all foreign currency exposures at a total Fund level and by specifying bounds within which external investment managers may take on foreign currency exposures. - Interest rate risk, primarily due to changes in New Zealand and United States interest rates.
 This is managed by diversification between asset classes and by imposing investment constraints on external investment managers.
-Interest rate swaps are used to manage exposure to movements in interest rates.

-The Fund is also exposed to market risk in respect of its forestry activities due to the global volatility of log prices, exchange rates and transportation costs.
+The NZ Super Fund is also exposed to market risk in respect of its forestry activities due to the global volatility of log prices, exchange rates and transportation costs.
 These exposures are managed through adjustments to harvest levels and marketing efforts in order to minimise the risk of financial loss.

 Additionally, the Fund is exposed to market risk in respect of its farming activities due to the global volatility of product prices and the price of key inputs.
 Prices relative to key inputs are continually monitored so that operations can adapt as required.

-Credit Risk: Credit risk is the risk that a third party will default on its obligation to the Fund, causing the Fund to incur a loss.
+Credit Risk: Credit risk is the risk that a third party will default on its obligation to the Guardians, causing the Fund to incur a loss.
 The Fund is exposed to credit risk arising from its cash and cash equivalents, receivables and investments.